Calvin Crew Charged With Homicide In Death Of Missing Uber Driver Christi Spicuzza

 Uber agreed to send police data like GPS locations, trip information and details like who she picked up that night.

+Spicuzza pleaded again with Crew, saying, “I’m begging you, I have four kids,” but the video ended after Crew said, “Do what I say and everything will be all right,” the complaint says.

+Police say GPS records show they drove through several neighborhoods.
+Along the way, phone records showed Spicuzza’s cash apps were accessed.
+Spicuzza and Crew then drove to Monroeville, where police say she was shot.

-Crew was taken to the Allegheny County Jail, where he awaits his arraignment.
-Police have not yet said how he is connected to Spicuzza.
+Crew was taken Thursday to the Allegheny County Jail, where he awaits his arraignment.

 Stay with KDKA for more on this developing story.